-To qualify for assistance, participants must:
+To qualify for assistance, applicants must:

 - Contribute funds in an amount equal to a minimum of 3% of purchase price for use as a

 down payment (may be reduced to 1% if other CalHFA secondary funding assistance is used).

-- Qualify for your first mortgage with a CalHFA
+- Qualify for your first mortgage with a CalHFA approved lending institution.

 What other resources are available to help me afford a home?